 Rinse with clean water, then buff dry with a lint-free cloth.

 My favorite cleaner for grease and grime is "Johnson Bathroom Scrubbing Bubble Bathroom Cleaner."
-Just spray on, then wipe off.
+Just spray on, let set a few minutes, then wipe off.
 Rinse with clean water, then dry with a soft lint-free cloth.
 Repeat for hardened on grease.

-For an affordable cleaner, mix a teaspoon of dishsoap with 2 cups of water.
+If you want to make your own cleaner, mix a teaspoon of dish soap with 2 cups of water.
 Pour into a spray bottle for easy use.
 Spray on fridge, wipe with a damp sponge or rag, rinse, then dry with a lint-free soft cloth.

 Cleaning a textured refrigerator exterior

 - One of the easiest ways to clean a textured fridge, (and they are not easy to clean once the grime sets in) is to spray with... yes, once again!
 “Johnson Scrubbing Bubble Bathroom Cleaner.”
-Let it set for the required time, then wipe clean with a damp sponge.
+Let it set for the recommended time, then wipe clean with a damp sponge.
+The grime will wipe right off!
 Rinse clean and dry with a cloth.

-- The "Mr. Clean Magic Eraser" works really well on textured surfaces.
-(And so many other things!)
-Be sure to rinse fridge surface with clean water, then dry after using the eraser.
+- The "Mr. Clean Magic Eraser" works really well on textured surfaces, as well.
+Be sure to rinse the refrigerator surface with clean water, then wipe dry with a clean cloth.

-Buyers love organized kitchens, and finding the interior of your fridge clean and staged will really impress them.
-They will assume that since the fridge is in such great shape, the entire house must be also!
+Buyers love organized kitchens and a clean and nicely organized fridge interior will really impress them!
+They will assume that because the fridge is in such great shape, the entire house must be also!

 - Sort food into categories, putting like items together.
 Keep fruit in one drawer, veggies in another.
 If you have a third drawer, put your meat or cheese in there.
 Organizing your food into groups will ultimately save you time when you are looking for something.